-Brush your teeth four times daily to avoid the accumulation of food particles and plaque:
+It is best to brush your teeth four times daily to avoid the accumulation of food particles and plaque:

-Carefully brush the chewing surfaces of your teeth, making sure to clean the back teeth and between the teeth.
+Carefully brush the chewing surfaces of your teeth, making sure to thoroughly clean the back teeth and between the teeth.

 Use the same circular motion to clean the inside of the upper and lower teeth.

-Brush the inside of the top and bottom front teeth by angling the head of the toothbrush up-and-down and brushing in a small,
+Brush the inside of the top and bottom front teeth by angling the head of the toothbrush up-and-down and brushing in a small, circular motion.

 Finish by brushing your tongue and the roof of your mouth before rinsing.